-In true modern fashion, Empower is a branchless bank that’s based entirely out of its Apple and Android mobile apps.
-Customers can check their account balances, transactions histories and make transfers through these apps.
-According to the Apple and Android app stores, Empower’s mobile offerings average around a 4.8-star rating throughout nearly 5,000 user reviews.
+In true modern fashion, Empower is a branchless bank that offers all of its services through Apple and Android mobile apps.
+Customers can check their account balances, transaction histories and make transfers through these apps.
+According to the Apple and Android app stores, Empower’s mobile offerings average around a 4.8-star rating across nearly 5,000 user reviews.

-While a mobile-only bank like this can be polarizing, the bank subscribes to the MoneyPass ATM network, a fee-free collection of 25,000 ATMs.
-If you want to find out where MoneyPass ATMs are in your area, Empower's mobile apps feature an ATM locator.
-Even though Empower is still a young financial institution, both of its accounts include $250,000 worth of FDIC insurance.
+While a mobile-only bank like this can be polarizing, the bank does offer some help with ATM access.
+More specifically, Empower will reimburse its customers for up to three ATM fees per month, with a $10 cap on each reimbursement.
+Even though Empower is still a young financial institution, its accounts include $250,000 worth of FDIC insurance.

 Perhaps the most attractive perk of Empower is its rather high annual percentage yield (APY) rates.
-The Empower checking account does not earn interest, but the savings account boasts a 2.15% APY to start.
-By contrast, industry leaders Wells Fargo and Bank of America currently offer 0.01% and 0.03% APYs, respectively, on their standard savings accounts.
-Beyond this, there are no monthly fees, overdraft fees, insufficient funds fees or international transaction fees at Empower.
+Empower's accounts boast a 0.25% APY, easily beating big banks like Wells Fargo and Bank of America which currently offer APYs below 0.05% on their standard savings accounts (though not quite as high as some of the best savings accounts).
+Beyond this, there are no minimums, overdraft fees or insufficient funds fees at Empower.
 There are also no minimums, meaning you can technically become an account holder regardless of how much money you have to deposit.

 |Checking Accounts|| |